micheltol/hydeout/_posts/2017-11-29-docker-for-windows-unauthorized-incorrect-username-or-password.md

 ![Signed in on Docker.com]({{ site.baseurl }}/assets/images/20171129/dockercom_signedin.png "Signed in on Docker.com")

-Go back to the commandline, signing in with your docker id & password with the command `docker login` and start pulling those images!
+Go back to the commandline, sign in with your docker id & password with the command `docker login` and start pulling those images!
 ![Pulling the docker image]({{ site.baseurl }}/assets/images/20171129/docker_commandline_success.png "Pulling the docker image")